simpleiot/simpleiot/README.md

 ## Features

+Note, Simple IoT is under heavy development right now and APIs may change.
+If you can't find something, it likely got moved to a different package, or renamed -- feel free to ask if you run into problems.

 - [x] edit/save device config
 - [x] device management
 - [x] dashboard showing each device and collected parameters